Workshop Dates: Thursday October 24 thru Friday October 25 (2 Full Days)

 You can read more about the program at www.etsy.com/craftentrepreneurship

-Below is the outline of what is covered in each of the five classes.
+Below is the outline of what is covered in the workshops:

 Lesson 1: Becoming an Entrepreneur